-Phil and Sharon Callen reveal six effective strategies to promote sharing and reflecting in the classroom.
+Sharon Callen reveals six effective strategies to promote sharing and reflecting in the classroom.

-According to the two literacy experts, providing the opportunity to share and reflect through writing or talking is critical to help students learn more about their processes, thinking and achievements, as well as the successes and struggles that have occurred.
+According to the literacy expert, providing the opportunity to share and reflect through writing or talking is critical to help students learn more about their processes, thinking and achievements, as well as the successes and struggles that have occurred.

 So, it’s important that teachers know the strategies on how to draw thoughtful, purposeful written and spoken reflection and sharing.

 That’s why on episode 25 of The Teacher’s Tool Kit for Literacy, Sharon delved into six key strategies, starting with the 3 2 1 Comprehension Strategy.

 “This is one we can write about or discuss after reading.
 So it’s three things that you discovered, two things you found interesting, one question or wondering you have … you’ll notice that this alone is making the reader or the listener active,” Sharon said.

 The next strategy is the One-Handed Fiction Re-tell that involves using your hand as a prompt to discuss and summarise a short story or particular chapter.

 “So the palm of the hand can be my reminder that the title of the story of the chapter is this,” she said.